Chapter 5. Unsupervised Learning#

 where

-Because \(V\) is the same as that for PCA, the SVD algorithm is often used for PCA.
+Because \(V\) is the same as that for PCA, the SVD algorithm can also be used for PCA.

 # X = U*S*V' where S is a diagonal matrix